neurdylab/PRAGMA/README.md

 ![Method overview](figures/teaser.png)

-Public implementation for the **PRAGMA: Interactively Constructing Functional Brain Parcellations** paper, which was accepted to [IEEE VIS 2020](http://ieeevis.org/year/2020/welcome).
+Public source code repo for **PRAGMA: Interactively Constructing Functional Brain Parcellations** paper, which was accepted to [IEEE VIS 2020](http://ieeevis.org/year/2020/welcome).

 If you find this code helpful in your research please cite the following paper: